Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Methods

 The objective of the proposed ML framework is to predict the $R_\mathrm{PCE}$ of PSCs directly from multimodal luminescence imaging data acquired during device aging.
 The problem is formulated as a supervised regression task, where each input sample consists of paired reference and current EL, PL\textsubscript{oc}, and PL\textsubscript{sc} images, and the target is the corresponding $R_\mathrm{PCE}$ value derived from electrical measurements.
 The full workflow, including input modalities, baseline comparison, and the cross-validation protocol used for model selection and evaluation, is summarized in Figure~\ref{fig:ml_framework}.

 To exploit both the spatial structure of luminescence patterns and their temporal evolution relative to the initial device state, we adopt a CNN-based architecture~\cite{lecun_deep_2015,li_survey_2022}, hereafter referred to as LumPerNet.
 The image-based input tensor is initially processed to extract spatial features that encode degradation-related changes in EL and PL intensity distributions.
 The latent representations produced by the CNN backbone are passed to a final Multilayer Perceptron (MLP) regressor~\cite{murtagh_multilayer_1991}, which outputs a scalar estimate of the device $R_\mathrm{PCE}$.
 Importantly, the architecture operates on reference--current image pairs, enabling the model to learn relative changes over aging time rather than absolute intensity levels.
-The incorporation of batch-level information as an additional input is explored separately as an ablation study and is discussed in the Supplementary Information.
+Batch IDs were used only for stratifying the device-level split and for the batch-conditioning ablation experiment reported in the Supplementary Information; the default LumPerNet model does not receive batch ID as an input feature.

-To assess whether the proposed multimodal and spatially resolved approach provides a tangible benefit beyond simple global luminescence trends, a baseline regression model was implemented for comparison.
-This baseline represents a space-averaged degradation model, consisting of a shallow MLP operating only on mean luminescence intensities (spatial information removed by construction).
-By discarding spatial information and relying solely on mean EL and PL signals, the baseline represents a minimal model that captures global intensity decay but is insensitive to localized degradation features.
+To assess whether the proposed spatially resolved approach provides a tangible benefit beyond global luminescence evolution, we implemented a spatially homogenized control baseline.
+In this baseline, each input channel of the multimodal tensor is replaced by its spatial average before being passed to the same LumPerNet learning framework.
+This preserves the temporal, modality-specific, reference, current, and ratio information available to the full model, while removing spatial heterogeneity by construction.
+The comparison therefore tests whether retaining spatially resolved luminescence patterns provides additional predictive value beyond global intensity evolution.

 Model development and benchmarking followed a two-stage protocol designed to prevent information leakage and to enable fair comparisons across architectures.
 First, the dataset was split at the device level into a training--validation subset ($\sim 80\%$ of total samples) and an independent held-out test subset ($\sim20\%$ of total samples), with stratification by device batch ID to preserve batch proportions across partitions.
 The held-out test subset was not accessed during model development and was used only for final evaluation.